keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 ![Running Pods](./argocd-keptn-health/running-pods.png)

-We can also check the ArgoCD UI and everything seems to be working as expected and the `podtato-head` application is healthy.
+We can also examine the ArgoCD UI and everything seems to be working as expected and the `podtato-head` application is healthy.

 ![Healthy App](./argocd-keptn-health/healthy-app.png)